Filter by category:

 So, I would encourage anyone who has recently suffered a loss to reach out to trained professionals, as well-meaning statements many of us make, such as “I am sorry for your loss”, fail to provide the genuine support needed to help those grieving (Carbone, 2019).
 This is where valuable support systems such as the Blue Cross Pet Bereavement call line can help.
 They enable owners to speak in confidence, where they may be feeling overwhelmed or feel unable to speak openly with friends and family about their pet loss.
 I have popped their details below.

-I hope this article gives you some comfort and peace for all who have loved and lost pets.
+In the meantime, I do hope that this article gives you some comfort and peace for all who have loved and lost pets.